-Andrea Cornejo is a native of Guayaquil, Ecuador and a video editor for The Washington Post, where she covers everything from breaking news to politics.
-She worked as a visual journalist for The Gainesville Sun while earning a B.S. in journalism from the University of Florida and interned for the Las Vegas Review-Journal for the spring of 2018.
+Prior to joining the Post, she worked as a visual journalist for The Gainesville Sun while earning a B.S. in journalism from the University of Florida.